Living a Great Lifestyle On a Tight Budget

 - Time to Cook: We don’t have the luxury of being able to eat out on a regular basis.
 Even ordering in pizza for our family can be costly.
 This is because each of us like different pizzas.
 To turn this around, we cook our own pizzas.
 We pre-plan pizza night to coincide with the sales that are on for the ingredients we want to buy.
 Then we all shop together.
 We can make personal pizzas, so everyone gets their favorite.
 The cooking of these is a family affair.
 It has become one of the most frugal meals and one of the favorites of the entire family.
 This is because everyone helps to make and cook the pizzas.

 - The follow up: Then we follow up our pizza night with a family movie night.
-We cut cable costs by only paying for the basic package.
-But instead, we invested in one of the movie packages that has a full selection of all types of movies.
+We use a hdmi cable that allows us to be able to connect our laptop’s display to the big TV screen.
+This is perfect for creating the perfect cinema atmosphere and means we don’t need to splash out by buying one of those new smart TV’s.
+We also cut cable costs by only paying for the basic package and I think I may have even found better TV packages like ATT Bundles that give us a wide variety of TV and movie channels for a much cheaper price.
+We also invested in one of the movie packages that has a full selection of all types of movies.
 That way, when we have movie nights with the kids, there is a good choice of family movies.
 Then when my husband and I are spending time together, we can choose movies for us.

 What it comes down to for us is to at least create a great lifestyle in recognition of how valuable time is.
 When we use this to its fullest extent, the entire family is happy and well-grounded.